concordion/concordion-website/_includes/documenting.md

 |[Github Flavored Markdown Viewer](https://marketplace.eclipse.org/content/github-flavored-markdown-viewer-plugin)| N | Y | Y |
  {: .striped}

-In order to have editing features and the ability to view with tables and strikethrough, you may want to install either of the first 2 editor plugins listed along with the viewer plugin.
+In order to have editing features and the ability to view with tables and strikethrough, we suggest installing either of the first 2 editor plugins listed above for editing, along with the Github Flavored Markdown Viewer plugin for viewing.

-_Please let us know what editor you are using, and what support you get from it.
-Either edit this page and raise a pull request or create an issue on this project to let us know.
+_If you have other recommendations for editors, please let us know what you are using, and what support you get from it.
+Click on the __Improve this page__ link below to edit this page and raise a pull request or [create an issue](https://github.com/concordion/concordion-website-2.0/issues/new) on this project to let us know.
 Thanks :)_

 {% endif %}